 I know it sounds crazy at first.
 After all, you’re going to be tired and all.

-Have you ever thought about how much you would have accomplished at the end of a month if you stop being lazy, and, conversely, started doing what really matters?
+Have you ever thought about how much you would have accomplished at the end of a month if you stopped being lazy, and, conversely, started doing what really matters?

 It doesn’t matter if you’re trying to write a book, start a blog that makes money, start an online store, or whatever.
 The more you work on it, the more you get used to it.

 If you have trouble being motivated and can’t get rid of that annoying laziness, you need to convince yourself you are stronger than you have been lately.
-Until accomplishing things become a habit.
+Until accomplishing things becomes a habit.

 “But how the hell do I do that?!” you ask, incredulously.